Geriatric Research Instrument Library (GRIL)

 - The WOMAC (Western Ontario and McMaster Universities) Osteoarthritis Index

 Developed to measure symptoms and physical disability for people with osteoarthritis of the hip and/or knee.

 Medication Adherence Instruments: Home

-Consists of four tests to assess older adults' everyday cognitive ability (based in three functional domains: medication use, finanacial planning, food preparation/nutrition): inductive reasoning test (42-items), Knowledge test (30-items), Declarative Memory Test (30-items), Working Memory Test
+Consists of four tests to assess older adults' everyday cognitive ability, based in three functional domains: medication use, financial planning, and food preparation/nutrition.
+The four tests include the inductive reasoning test (42-items), knowledge test (30-items), declarative memory test (30-items), and working memory test.

 - Functional Limitations Assessment

 A set of assessments to determine barriers older adults may encounter in taking their medications (e.g. to remember, to read small type, to differentiate meds by color and size, to open medication containers, and to interpret written instructions).
 Although not a standardized assessment, it is a way to identify potential problem areas for older adults.

 A test simulating certain tasks (e.g. calculation and manipulation of meds) involved in the self-administration of medications to assess high-level adaptive functioning in early dementia

 An instrument that assesses a patient's capacity to adhere to a medication regimen before beginning the regimen